 Westfield Friends School develops students to their fullest academic and social potential by focusing on active learning enriched by Quaker values.
 Westfield provides a nurturing environment and safe space for students to be creative and independent thinkers.
 Our emphasis on hands-on learning brings academics to life for children and facilitates the joy of discovery that we feel marks a life-long learner.

-From Pre-K through 8th grade, our students grow in knowledge and are filled with the best qualities of mind and spirit: simplicity, peace, integrity, community, equality, and stewardship.
+From Preschool through 8th grade, our students grow in knowledge and are filled with the best qualities of mind and spirit: simplicity, peace, integrity, community, equality, and stewardship.
 Our faculty strives to bring out each student's individuality, working to develop creative thinkers, problem solvers, peacemakers, and humanitarians who will contribute responsive and responsible leadership throughout their lives.

 Westfield nurtures self-confidence.
 In the Quaker tradition, the speech of the youngest child is given the same respect as the speech of an adult.
 Students are given frequent opportunities to act and play instruments in front of an audience.
 They mature into accomplished communicators, able to engage in self-reflections, express their opinions, and listen with intent to the words of others.